Parenting & Family Updates

 What to Pack in Your Hospital Bag (for Momma)

-Your birthing centre (whether a hospital, midwife office, etc) will most likely have a list of suggested items to bring as well.
-I’m going to mark all the items on the list with an asterisk* that I won’t be bringing.
+Your birthing centre (whether a hospital, midwife office, etc) will most likely have a list of suggested items to bring as well

 Here’s what our local hospital suggests to pack: